KeplerC/fogros2-ls/README.md

 [x] delete by deleting topics instead of killing threads [] kill the thread when not using it
 [] alias (repulish) for local topics
+[] save the current topic file locally or at some singleton, support `ls` operation [] delete command does not require to specify the direction (shouldn't it?)

 ## Local Demo
 If you want to get a taste of FogROS2 SGC without setting up the environment, just run